How To Make Yourself More Visible Online

 LinkedIn I used more and more for connecting with people who were working at interesting companies on interesting projects or who had interesting jobs.
 Many times I have invited people I had never met, but who seemed interesting for a coffee.
 I believe most of the times their answer was yes.

 For a long time, I did a lot of online marketing for different events and brands, but never realized that.
 In the last three years, I have started several successful Facebook groups for different brands and work/voluntary projects.
 Only after some time, I realized it is actually a skill to be able to build large online communities.
 A lot of the skills I learned by doing and trying, but I also read everything there is to read about community building and how to engage people.
 Instead of using the channels intuitively I started using them more strategically.
 For business branding purposes I started collecting and sharing specific content related to my business and consciously mentioned certain events I attended.
-For sure due to my online visibility, I got several jobs and several clients located all around the world.
+For sure due to my online visibility, I got several jobs and several clients located all over the world.